theandrelima/pydantic-serdes/docs/contributing.md

-# Contributing to SerialBus
+# Contributing to pydantic-serdes

-First off, thank you for considering contributing to SerialBus.
+First off, thank you for considering contributing to pydantic-serdes.

 If you've noticed a bug or have a feature request, make one!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.